greenideas/school-notes/2012/Fall/Civil Procedure/CivPro-Class-Notes.markdown

 * WWVW wasn't setting out to sell cars in OK.
 OK wasn't a factor in WWVW's operations.
 * *WWVW* was a reaffirmation of the rule in *Hanson*
 * Rephrase of White's principle, rather than saying whether a party could anticipate being sued somewhere, might be more apt to put it in terms of a party's knowing whether they were going to establish a connection with w forum by their presence there and activities conducted.

+## September 11
+* The basic idea of personal jurisdiction is that it is an individual's right that a sovereign ought not to be able to control an individual.

+### Federal Jurisdiction
+* Personal jurisdiction of a federal trial court in a state is no greater than that of the containing state
+* General jurisdiction: subject matter jurisdiction over any kind of suit that is not prohibited through a statute
+* Fed jurisdiction is subject to the same minimum contact reqs as states.
+* Fed cts are bound by the state laws regarding jurisdiction in that state.
+* Fed rule 4(k) covers the rules for federal jurisdiction
+* A few fed statutes permitting nationwide service of process 4(k)(C)
+* 4(k)(2): D has no minimum contact with a particular state but does with the US as a whole, such as when a state has narrow personal jurisdiction statutes, and that is the only state a D has contact with (*Graduate Management Admissions Council v.
+Raju*).

+### *Keeton v.
+Hustler Magazine Inc.*
+* Equal protection says that if you have the right to sue in one state you have the right to sue in any state.

+### *Keeton v.
+Calder*
+* Shirley Jones sued the National Enquirer
+* Only way to interpret P's actions was that they intended to defame D in CA.

+### Why litigants care about where litigation occurs
+* Back in *Pennoyer*, it mattered a great deal, since travel was so limited.
+* For a breach of contract suit regarding a contract drawn in NC, any court would apply NC contract law in adjudicating the dispute.

+### *Burger King Corp. v.
+Rudzewicz*
+* BK wanted to sue MI franchises in FL (where BK HQ was located)
+* MI, by becoming franchisees, had a contractual relationship to a FL entity & so had minimum contact.
+* There could be a suit that was so inconvenient to litigate in a particular venue that it would violate due process.